Music Production Masters Degree Program Overviews

 Popular Career Options

-There are several career opportunities available for graduates of a master's degree program related to music production.
+There are several career opportunities such as studio engineer, available for graduates of a master's degree program in music production.
 Some of these include:

 - Music producer